Teacup Pomeranians might be small and fluffy, but they have personalities larger than life.

 Teacup varieties have a lot of positive attributes and a handful of negative attributes.

 The two biggest downfalls to this breed are their health problems and barking.

-Bark training can help prevent and reduce unwanted yapping, though some health problems are hard to prevent.
-If you want your Teacup Pomeranian to live a healthy and long life, it will be important to establish a good relationship with your vet.
+Training can help prevent and reduce unwanted yapping, but some health problems are hard to prevent.
+If you want your dog to live a healthy and long life, it will be important to establish a good relationship with your vet.

 Overall, the Teacup Pomeranian has a lot of love, affection, and loyalty to offer its owner.

 Do you think this dog is your cup of tea?
 Let us know.

 I lost my best friend of 18 years, he was a beautiful and oh so smart red tiny four pound teacup Pom.
 He was not a yapping barker & never had a potty accident.
 He used to talk to me in a low whisper it was so sweet he would let me know when the dinner should be done.
 People would look at us & say he’s not a dog he’s a person.
 He would accompany me to my appointments then we always treated ourselves to dinner.
 He didn’t have any health problems that is said Poms get, I was so very fortunate.